-- 10. Meetings are called by the chair in consultation with the deputy chair and any other party represented on the committee.
+- 10. Meetings are called by the Chair in consultation with the Deputy Chair and any other party represented on the committee.
 The committee may wish to establish a sub-committee on agenda and procedure (commonly referred to as a "steering committee") to also carry out this task and to plan and organize the business of the committee. - 11.
 The committee will schedule sufficient meetings to discharge its responsibilities.
-These are usually scheduled regularly during the session and as necessary inter-sessionally. - 12.
+These are usually scheduled regularly during the session and as necessary intersessionally. - 12.
 The committee may not hold meetings during the hours when the Assembly is sitting. - 13.
-The chair may hold meetings to receive evidence when a quorum is not present, if so authorized by the committee pursuant to Rules of the Assembly, so long as both sides of the Assembly are represented.
+The Chair may hold meetings to receive evidence when a quorum is not present, if so authorized by the committee pursuant to Rules of the Assembly, so long as both sides of the Assembly are represented.
 During such meetings, votes shall not be taken. - 14.
 On rare occasions, the committee may decide to meet outside the Legislative Building. - 15.
-Except where the committee feels the circumstances do not require his/her presence, the Provincial Auditor, or his/her designate, should be in attendance at all committee meetings to provide advice and opinions on accounting and administration matters and/or on issues in his/her report. - 16.
-Except when the committee feels the circumstances do not require his/her presence, the Provincial Comptroller, or his/her designate, should be in attendance at all committee meetings to assist in briefing the committee on various issues and to provide follow-ups on the committee's recommendations. - 17.
+Except where the committee feels the circumstances do not require their presence, the Provincial Auditor (or designate) should be in attendance at all committee meetings to provide advice and opinions on accounting and administration matters and/or on issues in the Auditor's report. - 16.
+Except when the committee feels the circumstances do not require their presence, the Provincial Comptroller (or designate) should be in attendance at all committee meetings to assist in briefing the committee on various issues and to provide follow-ups on the committee's recommendations. - 17.
 Members of the committee should strive to develop a consensus approach in researching issues and considering recommendations as a means to maintaining a non-partisan spirit. - 18.
 All committee hearings are open to the public, except in camera hearings which may be held at the discretion of the committee. - 19.
-In camera hearings should be held only in instances when evidence of a particularly sensitive nature is given or when the committee deems it necessary, for example: - When dealing with matters under police investigation; - Where public hearings would constitute an unreasonable intrusion into the privacy of individuals; - When the evidence could impact upon the competitive position of a company; - When dealing with matters that could affect national security; and - When dealing with appointments or personnel matters. - 20.
+In-camera hearings should be held only in instances when evidence of a particularly sensitive nature is given or when the committee deems it necessary, for example: - when dealing with matters under police investigation; - where public hearings would constitute an unreasonable intrusion into the privacy of individuals; - when the evidence could impact upon the competitive position of a company; - when dealing with matters that could affect national security; and - when dealing with appointments or personnel matters. - 20.
 Discussion of the committee's draft reports to the Assembly will be in camera but final approval thereof will be in public. - 21.
 It is within the committee's discretion to determine whether the briefings by the Provincial Auditor and the Comptroller on subjects the committee is reviewing will be in public or in camera.